nagasudhirpulla/taming_python/blog/skills/logging.md

 ## Python "logging" module
 * `logging` module can be used for generating logs in python programs
-* `logging` module comes installed as a python module, so no need to install separately
+* `logging` module comes pre-installed with python, so no need to install separately

 ## Logging levels
 * Each generated log can have one of the log level among `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`, `NOTSET`